MileHacker Logo

 • Official Guides: If seeking a guide, arrange through your hotel or a reputable agency to avoid unofficial solicitations.

 • Traffic: Moroccan traffic can be chaotic.
-Be vigilant as a pedestrian and when using taxis.
+Be watchful as a person on foot and when using taxis.

 • Scams: Be wary of common tourist scams; politely decline persistent offers.

-• Documentation: Carry a copy of your passport and visa; keep originals secure.
+• Documentation: Bring a duplicate of your passport and visa; keep originals secure.

 Accessibility Resources